 Licensing, Assignment, Rights of Security

 Licensing and assignment of Italian patents is allowed.
 Italian patents can also be the object of rights of security.

-A granted patent or a patent application give the owner the right to request customs protection, involving the seizure of counterfeit products at customs.
+A granted patent or a patent application confers upon the owner the right to request customs protection, involving the detention of counterfeit products at customs.